 If I met someone like this in real life, I would think they had a serious mental illness (kind of like many character types on this list).
 It's not normal to be so happy when life is bad, no matter what religion or philosophy might tell you otherwise.
 I get that Japan is very much a "grow a thicker skin" culture, and they respect people for having a strong, unbreakable spirit.

 I get that.
 But it's not good to tell victims of circumstance to just "suck it up, buttercup" all the time, either.
-Sometimes, people need nurturing, support, and validation of their suffering that can't come from repressing it.
+Sometimes, people need nurturing, support, and validation of their suffering that can't come from living in denial.
 Some people need closure in the form of justice.
 Others just need a shoulder to cry on.
 The "plucky girl" tells real girls in real life that their suffering and traumas are erasable with a little positive thinking.
-Positive thinking is ok, but we can't act like it solves everything.
+Positive thinking is okay, but we can't act like it solves everything.

 Also, this character's plight is often a string of almost comically exaggerated bad events designed to pull at our heartstrings.
-It comes across in the worst examples as calculating and manipulative, like showing us a baby bird with a broken wing.
+It comes across, in the worst examples, as calculating and manipulative, like showing us a baby bird with a broken wing.
 Like, of course I sympathize with it, but using things we're all naturally predisposed to sympathize with (basically, a sad little girl) feels sort of like cheating.
 Related annoying tropes are the "ill girl" or "littlest cancer patient", in other words, characters who are sympathetic and endearing because they're fragile, sick, and dying.
 Too often, these are stock characters, without much personality, independence, or agency.
 They're just there to make other characters, and the audience, feel bad.
 They are also commonly objectified, in the sense that often they're reduced to "the sad thing" that serves as a motivation for the protagonist.

 2. The Clueless Jerk Guy